 In the end, I made a decision.

-I made the heartbreaking, yet relieving decision to downsize practice.
+I made the heartbreaking, yet relieving decision to downsize my practice.

 The idea of trying to adapt to new, rigid cleaning procedures in a four-room treatment center with 15 staff members was daunting to say the least.